 After returning to France, Petipa made his début in Paris, where his brother Lucien was Premier Danseur of the Paris Opéra.
 The 21 year old Marius Petipa made his Paris début at the Comédie Française, where he partnered the great Italian Prima Ballerina, Carlotta Grisi.
 In 1841, he returned to Bordeaux where he was appointed Premier Danseur at the Grand Théâtre.
 He studied further under Vestris and made his début in the lead male roles of La Fille mal gardée, Giselle and La Péri, in which he once again partnered Mme.
 Grisi.
 Petipa later showed his skills as a potential ballet master in Bordeaux when he staged his own stagings of four ballets, all which were successful – La Jolie Bordelaise, Les Vendanges, L’Intrigue Amoureuse and Le Langage des Fleurs.

 After his successful season in Bordeaux, Petipa was invited to Madrid in 1844 where he was appointed Premier Danseur at the Royal Theatre.
 As he had done in France, he created and staged new ballets for his new Spanish company – Carmen and her Toreador, The Pearl of Seville, The Adventure of the Daughter of Madrid, The Flower of Granada and The Departure for the Bullfight.
-However, in 1847, Petipa’s time in Spain came to an end after he embarked on a love affair with a married Spanish noblewoman.
-When her husband discovered the affair, he challenged Petipa to a duel, but instead of keeping the appointment, Petipa quickly fled back to France, never to return to Spain again.
+However, in 1847, Petipa’s time in Spain came to an end after he attempted to elope with the daughter of a Spanish Marquis, with whom he had fallen in love.
+However, her family were opposed to the match and the couple were forced to part ways.
+Petipa briefly returned to France, never to return to Spain again.

-Petipa briefly returned to Paris, where he participated in the farewell benefit of Therese Elssler, sister of Fanny Elssler, who was retiring from the stage.
-In this performance, Petipa and his brother Lucien partnered the Elssler sisters in a pas de quatre at the Paris Opéra.
-Soon afterwards, Petipa received an invitation from Alexander Gedeonov, the Director of the Imperial Theatres in St Petersburg, Russia to join the Imperial Ballet as Premier Danseur.
-Petipa was quick to accept the invitation and arrived in St Petersburg on the 5th June [O.S.
+Shortly after his return to France, Petipa received an invitation from Alexander Gedeonov, the Director of the Imperial Theatres in Saint Petersburg, Russia to join the Imperial Ballet as Premier Danseur.
+Petipa was quick to accept the invitation and arrived in Saint Petersburg on the 5th June [O.S.
 24th May] 1847.
 Although Petipa lived in Russia for nearly seventy years, he never mastered the Russian language, but he did officially go by a more Russian name – Marius Ivanovich Petipa.
 However, it can be argued that it was not entirely necessary for him to master Russian since, at the time, many Russians spoke French as a second language, including the Imperial family and many of Petipa’s Russian colleagues and dancers.
-In 1848, his father followed his son to St Petersburg, where he taught the classe de perfection at the Imperial Ballet School until his death in 1855.
-When Marius Petipa first set foot in Russia, little did he know that he would later become one of the most influential, most important and greatest figures in all of ballet.
+In 1848, his father followed his son to Saint Petersburg, where he taught the classe de perfection at the Imperial Ballet School until his death in 1855.

-For his St Petersburg début, Gedeonov commissioned Petipa and fellow Frenchman, Pierre Frédéric Malevergne to stage Paquita for the Imperial Ballet, in which Petipa also danced the role of Lucien d’Hervilly.
+For his Saint Petersburg début, Gedeonov commissioned Petipa and fellow Frenchman, Pierre Frédéric Malevergne to stage Paquita for the Imperial Ballet, in which Petipa also danced the role of Lucien d’Hervilly.
 This was just the beginning of Petipa’s great contributions to the Imperial Ballet repertoire.
 In 1848, Petipa and his father staged Joseph Mazilier’s 1840 ballet Le Diable amoureux under the title Satanella.
-This was followed by revivals of many other Parisian ballets, especially after the arrival of the great French Ballet Master Jules Perrot in St Petersburg in 1849.
-Petipa collaborated with Perrot on the St Petersburg stagings of ballets such as Giselle and Le Corsaire.
-Throughout his first eight years in St Petersburg, Petipa staged many dances for opera and revived dances for Perrot’s revivals of older works.
+This was followed by revivals of many other Parisian ballets, especially after the arrival of the great French Ballet Master Jules Perrot in Saint Petersburg in 1849.
+Petipa collaborated with Perrot on the Saint Petersburg stagings of ballets such as Giselle and Le Corsaire.
+Throughout his first eight years in Saint Petersburg, Petipa staged many dances for opera and revived dances for Perrot’s revivals of older works.

 Although Petipa was a very gifted and skilled choreographer, he had yet to gain the rank of Ballet Master.
 When Jules Perrot left Russia in 1858, Petipa anticipated succeeding him as Premier Maître de Ballet of the Imperial Theatres, but his hopes were in vain.
 Instead, the rank went to his fellow Frenchman, Arthur Saint-Léon, who would become Petipa’s rival.